ardatan/graphql-tools/docs/source/generate-schema.md

 ## Descriptions & Deprecations

-GraphiQL has built-in support for displaying docstrings with markdown syntax.
+GraphQL has built-in support for displaying docstrings with markdown syntax.
 You can easily add docstrings to types, fields and arguments like below:

 ```
 """